Endometriosis

 Evaluation

-The diagnosis of the disease is usually delayed an average of 4 to 11 years from the onset of symptoms.
-This phenomenon occurs not only in low and middle-income countries but also in wealthy societies with universal healthcare access.[19]
-This delay is attributed to the non-existence of a pathognomonic test or biomarker to detect the disease but also to the diversity of symptoms that could be considered physiologic responses during menstruation (like pain and discomfort), but also to the wide range of reported symptoms overlap with other gastrointestinal or gynecological causes.
-To achieve a proper diagnosis of endometriosis, the physician should start by taking a detailed history and performing a gynecological physical examination.
+The disease diagnosis is usually delayed an average of 4 to 11 years from the onset of symptoms.
+This phenomenon occurs in low- and middle-income countries and wealthy societies with universal healthcare access.[19]
+This delay is attributed to the non-existence of a pathognomonic test or biomarker to detect the disease but also to the diversity of symptoms that could be considered physiologic responses during menstruation (like pain and discomfort), and the wide range of reported symptoms overlap with other gastrointestinal or gynecological causes.
+To diagnose endometriosis properly, the physician should start by taking a detailed history and performing a gynecological physical examination.
 Positive family history, pelvic pain, benign ovarian cysts, pelvic surgeries, and infertility issues enhance and alarm physicians to diagnose endometriosis.[19]
 Physical examination reveals variable findings, depending on the location and size of the endometriotic lesion.[28]
 Tenderness on vaginal examination, palpable nodules in the posterior fornix, adnexal masses, and immobility of the uterus are diagnostically indicating findings of endometriosis.[29]

 Nevertheless, the absence of physical findings cannot exclude the diagnosis of endometriosis.
-The gold standard diagnostic tool remains laparoscopy, combined with an exploration of the abdominal cavity and a histological biopsy.[30]
+The gold standard diagnostic tool remains laparoscopy, combined with an abdominal cavity exploration and a histological biopsy.[30]
 The lesions can differ in size and color.
 They can appear as red, white, or clear vesicular.
-Black "powder-burns" or "gunshot" lesions have been characterized the endometriotic tissue with a brown or black color.[31]
+Black "powder burns" or "gunshot" lesions are brown or black endometriotic tissue.[31]
 The role of histological confirmation is a bit controversial since macroscopically detected endometriotic lesions cannot always be verified histologically, and vice versa, namely in a macroscopically normal peritoneum, can be detected endometriosis tissue.[30]
 Direct visualization of the endometriotic lesion alone without a histological confirmation lacks enough diagnostic value since, to a great extent, it relies on the surgical skills and capability of the physician.
 Because diagnostic laparoscopy is an invasive procedure, it entails risks associated with any invasive process and could lead, albeit rare, to severe complications.
 Hence, there is a need for a diagnostic transition from surgical to non-surgical options, which could also contribute to a decrease in the time between the onset of symptoms and the diagnosis.

-Several other low invasive diagnostic methods have been evaluated regarding their diagnostic value, including magnetic resonance imaging (MRI) and transvaginal ultrasound (TVUS).
+Several other low-invasive diagnostic methods have been evaluated regarding their diagnostic value, including magnetic resonance imaging and transvaginal ultrasound.
 Transvaginal ultrasound is a diagnostic tool with high sensitivity and specificity for ovarian endometriomas and permits a wide exploration of the pelvic cavity.
 Endometriomas appear as homogenous formations with a classic ground-glass appearance and low-level internal echoes.[24]
-TVUS could moreover facilitate the diagnosis of deep infiltrating endometriosis located in the rectovaginal septum, uterosacral ligaments, pouch of Douglas, and vaginal wall.[30]
+Transvaginal ultrasound could moreover facilitate the diagnosis of deep infiltrating endometriosis located in the rectovaginal septum, uterosacral ligaments, pouch of Douglas, and vaginal wall.[30]

-In an effort to assess whether specific serum, tissue, and urine biomarkers could assist diagnostically for endometriosis, CA125 is elevated in patients with endometriosis, but this test could not stand as a single diagnostic test.
-The reason behind this is that CA125 can be increased in several pathological conditions except for endometriosis and is not able to define the location of endometriotic lesions.[30]
-A variety of miRNAs have been found to upregulate or downregulate specific genes and play a significant role in the pathogenesis of infertility and endometriosis, but since many results are contradictory, more research is necessary to elucidate the role of these agents further.
+To assess whether specific serum, tissue, and urine biomarkers could assist diagnostically for endometriosis, CA125 is elevated in patients with endometriosis.
+Still, this test could not stand as a single diagnostic test.
+This is because CA125 can be increased in several pathological conditions except for endometriosis and cannot define the location of endometriotic lesions.[30]
+Various miRNAs have been found to upregulate or downregulate specific genes and play a significant role in the pathogenesis of infertility and endometriosis.
+Still, since many results are contradictory, more research is necessary to elucidate these agents' role further.

 Treatment / Management

 The first-line pharmacological therapy proposed for the management of endometriosis consists of non-steroidal anti-inflammatory drugs, progestins, or combined hormonal contraceptives.[31]
 Combined hormonal contraceptives can be administered either cyclically or continuously, and they exert their effect by inhibiting follicular development, lowering the levels of LH and FSH, and leading to decidualization and atrophy of the human endometrium.[31][33]
-Oral contraceptives are generally well-tolerated, affordable drugs, but in case of discontinuance have a high possibility of endometriosis-related pain recurrence.[31]
+Oral contraceptives are generally well-tolerated, affordable drugs, but in case of discontinuance, they have a high possibility of endometriosis-related pain recurrence.[31]
 Progestins are another option for the medical treatment of endometriosis.
-Progestins demonstrate their therapeutic action by inhibiting ovulation and creating a hypoestrogenic milieu, and by binding directly to the progesterone receptors in the endometrium, they cause decidualization and atrophy of endometriotic implants.
+Progestins demonstrate their therapeutic action by inhibiting ovulation and creating a hypoestrogenic milieu.
+By binding directly to the progesterone receptors in the endometrium, they cause decidualization and atrophy of endometriotic implants.
 They can also relieve symptoms by decreasing peritoneal inflammation[34].
 Weight gain and acne are potential side effects associated with the administration of progestins.[34]
-Lastly, non-steroidal anti-inflammatory drugs have been evaluated as very effective against endometriosis-related pain and are supported as first-line medical therapy due to their easy accessibility as over-the-counter drugs and the low adverse-effect profile.
+Lastly, non-steroidal anti-inflammatory drugs have been evaluated as very effective against endometriosis-related pain.
+They are supported as first-line medical therapy due to their easy accessibility as over-the-counter drugs and the low adverse-effect profile.

 Differential Diagnosis